-Hands down probably the easiest bread you will ever make!
-Yes, you can use any beer you like!
+Hands down this is probably the easiest bread you will ever make!
+You can use any beer you like!
 But each beer will vastly change the flavour and the colouring.
 I suggest starting with a Guinness and from there you can try different beers.
-Perhaps in the summer you could use a nice pale ale or in the fall try a flavoured apricot beer.
+Perhaps in the summer, you could use a nice pale ale or in the fall try a flavoured apricot beer.
 You’ll be surprised at just how different each type of beer gives new flavours and notes to the bread.

 What is Quick Bread?